 Each academic class is sixteen (16) weeks long, each week accumulating four (4) hours, adding up to sixty-four (64) hours of class time per semester.
-Students who have absences (excused or unexcused) from any class that total more than thirteen (13) hours (20% of class time) will receive an incomplete in that class for that semester and will need to make up the missed hours and work in order to earn credit for that class .
+Students who have absences (excused or unexcused) from any class that total more than thirteen (13) hours (20% of class time) will earn no credit (NC) for that class for that semester.